tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 ## Results

-After the calibration process finishes, the `sensor_calibration_manager` will display the results in the UI and allow the user to save the calibration data to a file.
+After the estimation transformations process finishes, the `sensor_calibration_manager` will display the results in the UI and allow the user to save the calibration data to a file.

 In the UI of the X2 project, three different TF trees are displayed: `Initial TF Tree`, `Calibration Tree`, and `Final TF Tree`.